77063code/aaliya-gallery/README.md

 9. The painting information should also have the canvas size
 10. On every screen the button needs to be disabled when they cannot be pressed again
 2. Correct any cookie conflict, on the home page check for a valid cookie, expire cookies after 24 hours, change user end point
+3. When voting if need to login then go all the way to the top

 UPLOAD BRANCH